 CLTC has also earmarked significant funds (especially seed grant funds) for PIs who have not previously worked in cybersecurity.
-Such applicants should indicate this on their submission cover sheet.
+Applicants will be able to indicate this on the submission platform when uploading their proposals.

 PIs applying for CLTC grants must have an active UC Berkeley research affiliation, and must be enrolled in or have completed a graduate degree.
-Given the large number of worthy research proposals we received last year, it is unlikely that PIs will be funded for multiple projects this year.
+It is unlikely that PIs will be funded for multiple projects this year.

 CLTC encourages collaboration with outside institutions—academic, commercial, and otherwise—as befits the research program.
 We also encourage (and will, on request, enthusiastically facilitate) contact with policy institutions, think tanks, agencies, firms, governments, and other means of practical dissemination of research results.
 We will look favorably on research proposals and budget requests that are designed to facilitate those connections.

 We are only able to pursue a limited number of sub-awards with outside institutions.
 If your grant application will require a sub-award to enable the outside connections you need, please contact us as soon as possible so that we can work with you to avoid issues later on.
 Please also note that due to prime award restrictions, we are unable to pay off-campus indirect costs or overhead.

 Full Proposals are due by OCTOBER 12, 2017, 11:59pm PDT.
 Please submit your proposal as a PDF named, “CLTC RFP 2017 – [PI Last Name] – Project Title” on the following site.
 You will need to create an account: https:///cltc-rfp17.hotcrp.com/.